publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch46/m__us_usc_t50_s3512.md

     (c) __Deposit of gifts into special fund__

         There is hereby created on the books of the Treasury of the United States a fund into which gifts of money, securities, and other intangible property accepted under the authority of subsection (a), and the earnings and proceeds thereof, shall be deposited.
-The assets of such fund shall be disbursed upon the order of the Director for the purposes specified in subsection (a) or (b) of this section.
+The assets of such fund shall be disbursed upon the order of the Director for the purposes specified in subsection (a) or (b).

     (d) __Taxation of gifts__